loading...

 Can I walk the Bank of America Chicago 13.1?

-Participants must be capable of maintaining a 15-minute per mile pace (approximately) or faster, completing the full race distance (13.1 miles)—start line to finish line—within the event time requirement of 3 hours and 15 minutes.
+Participants must be capable of maintaining a 15-minute per mile pace (approximately) or faster, completing the full race distance (13.1 miles)—start line to finish line—within the event time requirement of three hours and 15 minutes.

 What participant amenities do you offer on course?